informalsystems/quint/examples/games/mafia_werewolf/README.md

 ## Initial Setup:

 The game starts in the `Night` phase.
-Players are randpmpoly assigned as either `Mafia` or `Citizen`, and their status is set to `Alive`.
+Players are randomly assigned as either `Mafia` or `Citizen`, and their status is set to `Alive`.
 Votes are also initialized to zero.
 Note: A game should consist of both `Mafia` and `Citizen` to be valid.

 ## Game Phases:

 1.  **Night Phase:** During this phase, a Mafia selects a Citizen to kill.
-2.  **Day Phase:** During this phase, all players(Citizens and Mafias) vote to hang one player based on suspicion.
+2.  **Day Phase:** During this phase, all players(Citizens and Mafia) vote to hang one player based on suspicion.
 The player with maximum votes will be eliminated from the game.
 In case of a tie in votes for two or more players, nothing happens and the game moves on.

 ## Actions: